MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-hyperv-requirements.md

 - Before you begin, for all Windows VMs, bring all the disks online and persist the drive letter.
 For more information, see how to [configure a SAN policy](/azure/migrate/prepare-for-migration#configure-san-policy) to bring the disks online.

-## Target Azure Stack HCI cluster requirements
+## Target Azure Local requirements

-- The target Azure Stack HCI cluster OS must be running version 23H2.
+- The target Azure Local instance OS must be running version 23H2.

-- An Arc Resource Bridge must exist on the Azure Stack HCI, version 23H2 system for migration.
+- An Arc Resource Bridge must exist on the Azure Local, version 23H2 system for migration.
 The Arc Resource Bridge is automatically created during the deployment.
-To verify that an Arc Resource Bridge exists on your Azure Stack HCI system, see [Deploy using Azure portal](../deploy/deploy-via-portal.md).
+To verify that an Arc Resource Bridge exists on your Azure Local system, see [Deploy using Azure portal](../deploy/deploy-via-portal.md).

 - Make sure that a logical network is configured on your Arc Resource Bridge.
 For more information, see [Create a logical network](../manage/create-logical-networks.md).